edgar-sanchez-is/top-10-parser/README.md

 # Top 10 Parser
-HTML parser that returns the top 10 articles from a specified news site
+HTML parser that scrapes the top 10 articles from a specified news site using the BeautifulSoup Python library